I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 Making Room for Wisdom: A Short History of Private Spaces

 “Small rooms or dwellings discipline the mind, large ones weaken it.”
 So observed Leonardo da Vinci from the height of the Italian Renaissance.
 In all ages of high literate civilization, a certain kind of room takes shape around the individual human nature: a space for one’s highest self.
 Such rooms are at once the seed from which those ages arise, and the fruit of their highest flowering.
 From ancient Africa, Asia, and Europe, from the Old World to the New, from medieval to modern times, these private spaces have given focus to the individual’s highest aspirations.
-What do such rooms or their disappearance teach us about our lives?
+What does the disappearance of such rooms teach us about our lives?

 A Gallery of Golden Ages: The Italian Renaissance to the American West